GoMatrixHosting/create-awx-system/docs/Installation.md

 Next, run the playbook to install the Ansible AWX with the following command:

-`$ ansible-playbook -i ./awx/installer/inventory install.yml`
+`$ ansible-playbook -i ./awx/installer/inventory ./awx/installer/install.yml`

 3) Post-setup, configures existing AWX system and adds community packages, also configures the AWX systems backup if 'setup-backup' tag is included.

+Install prerequisite packages for ansible on the controller:

+`$ ansible-galaxy collection install community.crypto`
+`$ ansible-galaxy collection install awx.awx`

 Run the script: